WeightliftingNZ/lifter-api/docs/how.md

 ### Data Protection

 The only data available is the athlete's name, birth year (to determine age grading) and their competitions lifts.

+### Grading

+Grading is determined by looking at the lifts for the current year and determining the best grade from these lifts.